 More than 50 patterns are provided, and the custom-built dropdown makes it easy to find one you like.

 (Honestly, this setting is a little eclectic, but because other software provides it, I figured “why not” include it in PD, too?)

 The third fill type is gradient fills.
 This panel may not look like much, but that’s because the real fun starts when you click on the new gradient editor control (the box on the left of the screenshot).

-PD now provides a full-featured gradient editor.
+PhotoDemon now includes a full-featured gradient editor.
 While this tool is still under heavy construction, enough of the UI is in place to give you an idea of how the final version will work.

 The gradient editor allows you to construct your own gradients using a streamlined, straightforward interface.
 Similar to other tools in PD (like Curves), new gradient nodes can be created by left-clicking anywhere in the interactive editor bar.
 Right-clicking a node removes it.
 You can add an unlimited number of nodes, each with their own color, opacity, and position.
 Nodes can easily be dragged right and left to reorder or reposition them.

 At present, a few different gradient shapes are also provided, and some support variable angles.
 I’m still exploring the best way to present these shapes and features, so the final iteration may look different (especially if the number of shapes grows), but this should provide a good idea of what’s possible.

 Same gradient, but switched to a linear shape instead of radial.

 I’ll also save the “automatic gradient” tab for another time.
 Can’t reveal all of PD’s secrets just yet, you know? ;)